Get that printer plugged in, and scissors at the ready; here's a frequently growing list of Print and Plays just for you.

 Under Falling Skies

 Czech Games edition are offering Under Falling Skies: Print and Play version for free.
 The protoype for this game won several awards last year, and since then the game has been enhanced, and since COVID-19 and a desire to help, the rulebook updated.
 What's left is a 9 card print and play solo game, which you can play at no cost.
+Plus, we spoke to the designer within issue 48 of Tabletop Gaming Magazine, which you can check out on our online store.

 Another pre-launch game for us, this time it's Oh, Sheep, with a Kickstarter due later this year.
 The aim of the game isn't to win, but to make sure you don't lose!
 You'll need to clear the cards in your hand before your fellow players, of which, it's suitable for 2-5 players.